2024 Softball Registration and Team Formation FAQ

 Little League recognizes only 4 Divisions in Softball (Minors, Majors, Juniors, and Seniors).
 Charters are given the flexibility to decide if they want to run one Minors Division or create separate subdivisions under Minors to accommodate player development needs.
 KNLL Softball currently runs A (coach pitch), AAA (modified coach pitch), and Coast (player pitch) under the Minors Division.

-Tee Ball is considered its own separate Division by Little League and NOT a subdivision of Minors.
+Quick Ball (Formerly Tee Ball) is considered its own separate Division by Little League and NOT a subdivision of Minors.

 Who does KNLL Inter-league with?